aiPerceptron/Scikitlearn_KNN_Classiification_Star/README.md

 # Analysis

-The KNearestNeighbors algorithm was being really inaccurate(30-60%, so I tried to fix it by lowering the amount of neighbors it was comparing itself to.
+The KNearestNeighbors algorithm was being really inaccurate (30-60%), so I tried to fix it by lowering the amount of neighbors it was comparing itself to.
 When I lowered it to one, it got answers that were 40-80% accurate, but still not perfect

 # Conclusion